Considering a trip to the Strasbourg Christmas Market? I’ve got alllll the details to help you plan your trip!

 Since we had been collecting mugs from the different markets in Germany, Switzerland, and Luxembourg, we really wanted to continue the collection in France, so I will be making note of where we found mugs in Strasbourg.

-A Full Breakdown of the 15 Strasbourg Christmas Markets:
+A Full Breakdown of the 12 Strasbourg Christmas Markets

-Let’s get into the many, many Christmas markets to explore in Strasbourg, France!
+Let’s get into the many, many Christmas markets to explore in Strasbourg!

 Market 1: Christkindelsmarik at Hotel de Ville

 It’s hard to go wrong starting your tour with “#1”, and we felt it deserved this moniker in many ways.
-It had the largest variety of goods of any of the Strasbourg Christmas market and was the largest (or very close to it) in size.
+It had the largest variety of goods of of any of the markets in Strasbourg and was the largest (or very close to it) in size.
 It even had its own name and sign at the front – the other markets were not that official!

 There wasn’t a particularly united theme for the stalls’ decorations, though many were still very cute, but the wares were impressively diverse.